diegomarin75/VoyagerMission/README.md

 (I mean, it does not use OpenGL or other 3D graphic libraries).
 It only uses svgalib to access screen surface.

 The simulation includes 71 celestial bodies counting planets and satellites.
-20 of them are rendered with rectangular surface images available on internet, which are rendered on spheres.
+20 of them are rendered with rectangular surface images available on internet, which are projected on spheres.
 The background is also filled with stars comming from a 1600 star catalog.

 The simulation includes a spacecraft that is modelled as a a set of points acting as a rigid solid.
 Some of the points of the spacecraft have engines attached on them that produce propulsion or rotation of the spacecraft.
 This is controlled with the keyboard.